Alternatives To Secured Credit Cards

 • Regularly check your credit report for errors.
 You can request a free copy of your credit report once a year from each of the credit reporting bureaus.
 If you spot an error, dispute it with the provider or notify the credit bureau to have it corrected.

-In general, by keeping track of your credit score and managing credit responsibly, you can improve your chances of securing a loan or credit card when you need one.
+In general, if you keep track of your credit score and managing credit responsibly, you can improve your chances of securing a loan or credit card when you need one.

 Unsecured credit cards are not currently available in Australia, but you may still qualify for a credit card if you have a stable income and can demonstrate your ability to repay the balance.